Birobidzhan: Education

 The Sholem Aleichem Amur State University works in cooperation with the local religious community.
 The university is unique in the Russian Far East.
 The basis of the training course is study of the Hebrew language, history and classic Jewish texts.
 The town now boasts several state-run schools that teach Yiddish, as well as an Anglo-Yiddish faculty at its higher education college, a Yiddish school for religious instruction and a kindergarten.
 The five- to seven-year-olds spend two lessons a week learning to speak Yiddish, as well as being taught Jewish songs, dance and traditions.
 It is a public school that offers a half-day Yiddish and Jewish curriculum for those parents who choose it.
 About half the school's 120 pupils are enrolled in the Yiddish course.
 Many of them continue on to Public School No. 2, which offers the same half-day Yiddish/Jewish curriculum from first through 12th grade.
 Yiddish is also offered at Birobidzhan's Pedagogical Institute, one of the only university-level Yiddish courses in the country.
 Today, the town's fourteen public schools must teach Yiddish and Jewish tradition.

-Geography

 Climate

 Birobidzhan experiences a harsh, monsoon-influenced humid continental climate (Köppen climate classification Dwb) that is typified by very large seasonal temperature differences, with warm to hot (and often humid) summers and severely cold (and dry) winters.
+January has never had an above-freezing temperature.

 Sports

-The bandy club Nadezhda has been playing in the 2nd highest division, the Russian Bandy Supreme League, until the 2016–17 season.
+The bandy club Nadezhda played in the 2nd highest division, the Russian Bandy Supreme League, until the 2016–17 season.
 However, in 2017–18 the team did not play in the league.